dimagi/commcare-cloud/hosting_docs/source/changelog/0051-historical-auditcare-data-migration.md

 ```
 Replace <env> with your correct environment

+We are checking out `f0445cf724e3e2ba3b1b149705a62f4e66ad75b4` to ensure that we have the migration commands available to us.

 The migration utility creates batches and runs them parellely.
 --workers defines the parallelization level